EvictionLab/eviction-lab-website/content/eviction-tracking/minnesota.md

 {{% report_chart id="avg" data="/uploads/minnesota_barchart.csv" %}}

-# Changes in eviction filings
+# Trends in eviction filings

-Eviction filings in Minnesota were close to historical averages in January and February of 2020.<sup>1</sup> Filings fell sharply in March 2020 and remained low for several months.
-Filings increased following the expiration of state protections.
+This plot shows monthly eviction filings in Minnesota over the last year.
+Filings are displayed relative to the pre-pandemic average for the same set of months.
+You can toggle the plot to display filing counts and to extend the time frame back to January 2020.<sup>1</sup>

 1. Eviction filing data for Minnesota were provided by the [Court Services Division of the Minnesota Judicial Branch](https://www.mncourts.gov/State-Court-Administrators-Office/Court-Services.aspx).
 Historical averages cover the years 2012-2019.